AnemoCider/EffectiveModernCpp/Interview Prep/02_Keywords/01_Static_Extern_Inline.md

 Say we have a function declared globally in the header file.

 No directive: by default, `extern`.
 There should be exactly one definition in any source file.
-Therefore, you should never define it in the header file.
+Use this to define global function in the header file.

 `static`: each source file should define it separately.
 You can define it in the header file, but each source file will create and use an extra copy.

-`inline`: (not sure) equivalent to `extern inline`.
-There can be one or more definitions across the program.
+`inline`: There can be one or more definitions across the program.
 They should be identical.
-If you want to define the function in the header file, this is what you should use.

 `static inline`: same as `static`.

 ### Variable

+`extern`: the most appropriate way to declare a variable in the header file.

 `static inline` allows definition of static variables within a class.